 Course Rules

-It is every participant’s responsibility to know the course and the race assumes no responsibility for any missed turns.
-Each turn will be marshaled and signed.
-Courses are pending approval and may change with municipal needs.
+- It is every participant’s responsibility to know the course and the race assumes no responsibility for any missed turns.

-Time limit: 10 minutes per kilometer.
+- 10 minutes per kilometre.
 Starting at the half way mark of the 10k, if a participant does not reach a km mark by this calculated time, the participant will be asked to move to the sidewalk and finish the race as a pedestrian, unassisted by race support.
 Participants are asked to familiarize themselves with the course route if this situation might be a possibility to them.
 We wish to minimize traffic disruption caused by our event, and value the support of Police services regarding participant safety.

 University of Waterloo